-Through its Quebecor Media subsidiary, Quebecor is a leading Canadian telecommunications and media company engaged in the following lines of business: mobile and wireline telephony; Internet access; television; the Club illico over-the-top ("OTT") video service ("Club illico"); business telecommunications solutions; broadcasting; soundstage and equipment rental; audiovisual content production and distribution; newspaper publishing and distribution; digital news and entertainment platforms; music streaming; book and magazine publishing and distribution; music production and distribution; out-of-home advertising; operation and management of a world-class arena and an entertainment venue; ownership and management of Quebec Major Junior Hockey League ("QMJHL") teams; concert production, and management and promotion of sporting and cultural events.
+Through its Quebecor Media subsidiary, Quebecor is a leading Canadian telecommunications and media company engaged in the following lines of business: mobile and wireline telecommunications; Internet access; television; over-the-top ("OTT") video business telecommunications solutions; broadcasting; soundstage and equipment rental; audiovisual content production and distribution; newspaper publishing and distribution; digital news and entertainment platforms; music streaming; book and magazine publishing and distribution; out-of-home advertising; operation and management of a world-class arena and an entertainment venue; ownership and management of Quebec Major Junior Hockey League ("QMJHL") teams; concert production, and management and promotion of sporting and cultural events.
 Through its Videotron Ltd. ("Videotron") subsidiary, Quebecor Media is a leading mobile and wireline communications provider.
 Quebecor Media also holds leading positions through its Media segment and its Sports and Entertainment segment in the creation, promotion and distribution of entertainment and news, and related Internet services, that are designed to appeal to audiences in every demographic category.
 Quebecor Media continues to pursue a convergence strategy to capture synergies within its portfolio of properties and to leverage the value of its content across multiple distribution platforms.